AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/get-started/connections/gs-omf-connection.md

 To send OSIsoft Message Format (OMF) data to OCS, you must first configure an OMF connection.
 For more information about OMF connections, see [OMF best practices](xref:bpOMFConnection).

-Use this getting started procedure to become familiar with OMF connections.
+Use this get started procedure to become familiar with OMF connections.

 ## Procedure